Tasks and the Task dimension

-The task dimension simplifies the process of capturing task data for projects as you enter transactions.
+The Task dimension simplifies the process of capturing task data for projects as you enter transactions.
 A task is bound to a specific project.
 This means you must first identify a project to be able to select a task.

-The Construction subscription enables the project, task, and cost type dimensions.
-While use is optional, you can't disable these dimensions.
-As a WBS best practice, use the dimensions together to build the project hierarchy.
-The project is independent of tasks or cost types.
+A project is independent of tasks or cost types.
 Tasks are unique to a specific project; and cost types depend on the existence of the project and task dimensions.
 The uniqueness of a cost type is bound to a specific project and task, meaning you cannot select a cost type without first identifying the project and task in that project.
-Learn more about how dimensions work in the WBS.

 | Subscription |